sindrigils/Botnet/README.md

         [2024-10-24 21:36:00] [SENDING] A5_100(4100): SENDMSG,A5_100,A5_5,þ, þarna!! noice

 3. # Server is not running on the TSAM server or any campus machine or the VPN.
-    We used or Windows machine running on WSL2 with port forwarding on the router.
+    We used a Windows machine running on WSL2 with port forwarding on the router.
 This was quite involved since WSL2 runs its own network so we had to forward traffic from the local windows machine to the local WSL2 network.
 Steps taken:

     1. Port forward on router to local windows machine (in this case, 192.168.1.74), port chosen: 4022